Best Big Game Caliber: How to Choose the Best Big Game Cartridge for North American Hunting

 While 6.5 Creedmoor is famous for ruling the long-range competition field, it also reigns as a high-performance big game cartridge.
 Shooting high BC bullets that hold velocity and easily buck the wind, 6.5 Creedmoor is one of the most inherently accurate cartridges available to modern big-game hunters.

-The 6.5mm bullet diameter is much smaller than most of the other calibers on our list.
+The 6.5mm bullet diameter is much narrower than most of the other calibers on our list.
 However, the Creedmoor’s ballistic performance makes proper shot placement easier, especially at longer distances.
 A bullet in the boiler room will beat a poorly placed shot every time, no matter what diameter bullet you’re shooting.

-With its rock star performance and popularity, 6.5 Creedmoor is widely chambered in almost every major hunting rifle model, from semi-automatic AR-10s to the ever-popular bolt-action Remington 700.
+With its rockstar performance and popularity, 6.5 Creedmoor is widely chambered in almost every major hunting rifle model, from semi-automatic AR-10s to the ever-popular bolt-action Remington 700.

 A wide variety of ammo is also readily available for Creedmoor fans, with factory loads engineered for everything from varmints and coyotes to elk and caribou.